Recipes that may be of interest to Americans living overseas.

 Mom's Pie Crust

-A combo of semi-soft butter and Olivani makes a light, flaky crust while still retaining a rich butter flavor.
+A combo of semi-soft butter and Olivani makes a light, flaky crust while still retaining a rich butter flavour.
 The light version of Olivani can be used with good results.

 2 1/2 cups high-grade flour